Research Expertise and Interest

 Research Description

-Tuğal’s most recent book, Caring for the Poor (2017, Routledge), examines the emergence, globalization, and decline of liberal ethics by focusing on charity, philanthropy, and welfare.
+Based on fieldwork in Egypt and Turkey as well as historical analysis, Tuğal’s previous book Caring for the Poor (2017, Routledge) examines the emergence, globalization, and decline of liberal welfare ethics.
 The book builds on a Maussian analysis of the gift, as well as Polanyian, Marxian, Bourdieusian, and Foucaultian theorizations of charity.
 Tuğal has published offshoots of his larger project on welfare ethics in the American Journal of Sociology, Qualitative Sociology, and Rethinking Marxism.
-His ongoing work explores ethical, religious, and spiritual alternatives to the rationalization and individualization of care and wellbeing.
+His ongoing work explores ethical, religious, and spiritual alternatives to the rationalization and individualization of care and well-being.

-Tugal has also written extensively in Turkish.
-He is a full time faculty member at Sociology and is also affiliated with several research centers on campus, including the Center for Middle East Studies.
+Tuğal has also written extensively in Turkish, some of which was translated to German and Persian.
+His works in English have been translated to German, Spanish, Portuguese, French, Chinese, Swedish, Turkish, Romanian, and Ukrainian.
+He is a full-time faculty member at Sociology and is also affiliated with several research centers on campus, including the Center for Middle East Studies and Global Metropolitan Studies.